heyheylalaley/heyheylalaley.github.io/README.md

 - ✅ Add overtime and time off entries
 - ✅ View personal history
 - ✅ Edit own name
-- ✅ Export personal data to CSV

 ### For Administrators:
 - ✅ View all employees and their balances
 - ✅ View all entries
 - ✅ Delete entries
 - ✅ Delete users
-- ✅ Export monthly report to CSV

 ## 🚀 Quick Start